 |Other College:||New Hampshire, 1965|

-Van Buskirk and the Crusaders earned a 22-5 overall record in 2016-2017, including a 14-3 NEHC mark and an 11-1 record on home ice.
+Van Buskirk and the Crusaders earned a 22-5 overall record in 2016-2017, including a 14-3 NEHC mark and an 11-1 record on home ice, and notching their 10th-consecutive season with a winning percentage of .648 or higher.
 From Feb.
 25, 2015-Feb.
-4, 2017, the Crusaders had a 24-game winning streak at the Hart Center at the Luth Athletic Complex, which stands as the longest home winning streak in the program’s history.
-Holy Cross made its ninth-straight appearance in the NEHC Open Tournament title game and 12th all-time appearance to the championship, but fell in overtime to St. Anselm.
+4, 2017, the Crusaders had a 23-game winning streak at the Hart Center at the Luth Athletic Complex, which stands as the longest home winning streak in the program’s history.
+Holy Cross made its ninth-straight appearance in a postseason title game, but fell in overtime to St. Anselm.
 Five Crusaders earned conference accolades, as Kara Violette was named NEHC Player of the Year and first team All-NEHC.
 Joining Violette were Sam Girard and Isabela Bagi, who each were named second team All-NEHC.
 Elizabeth Scala earned third team All-NEHC honors and Hannah Gillis was selected to the NEHC All-Rookie team.
 Violette and Scala were both named to the NEHC Open All-Tournament team.

-Van Buskirk has been affiliated with the Holy Cross ice hockey program for over 30 years.
-From 1979-1988 he served as the men's head coach before returning to the bench as an assistant from 1991-1996 and head coach again for the 1996-1997 season.
-Van Buskirk is Holy Cross’ second most successful men’s coach, with a record of 167-146-8 throughout 10 seasons.
+Van Buskirk has been affiliated with Holy Cross ice hockey for 34 years.
+He served as head coach of the men's program for 10 seasons, first from 1979-1988 and again for the 1996-1997 season.
+He returned to bench as an assistant from 1991-1996.
+Van Buskirk is Holy Cross’ second most successful men’s coach, with a record of 167-146-8 throughout his 10 seasons leading the program.

 Prior to coming to Holy Cross, Van Buskirk served as the head coach at Hudson High School from 1973-1979.
 During his tenure, he guided the Hawks to five Central Massachusetts titles, three district crowns and a Division I State Championship in 1978.
 He began his coaching career as an assistant coach at St. John’s High School in 1972.

 A 1965 graduate and two-sport athlete at the University of New Hampshire, Van Buskirk served as a lieutenant in the Army Infantry from 1966-1968.
 He also holds his master’s degree in education from Boston State College.